-Construction works for the 25MW phase one of the methane gas-fired power plant began in August 2011 and the start-up and commissioning were initiated in June 2015.
-Construction on phase two, which will add an additional 75MW, is expected to start after six months after the full-commissioning of phase one.
+Construction works for the 25MW first phase of the methane gas-fired power plant began in August 2011 and the start-up and commissioning were initiated in June 2015.
+Construction of the second phase, which will add an additional 75MW, is expected to start six months after the full commissioning of phase one.

 The project is being implemented by KivuWatt, a subsidiary of ContourGlobal.
 The combined investment for the two phases is estimated to reach $325m, of which $142m has been earmarked for phase one.

 Harmful gases at Lake Kivu